TUcablab/cablab/index.md

   <a href="./tasks/human_ai_acai/experiment.html" class="demo-button demo-button-style">Demo</a>
 </div>

-Human/AI task asking children to judge origin of text and images.
+Human/AI task where children judge the origin of human- and AI-generated text and images.

 ### Human/AI - AIDI